Superradiant clouds may be relevant for close compact object binaries: Binary Mass Transfer

 where we assumed summation on repeated subscriptions, and $\psi_{ai}$ with $a=1,2$ satisfying

-is the modes of each black hole, with $i$ labels various modes.
+is the modes of each black hole, where $i$ labels various modes.
 Substituting ansatz~\eqref{an} into Eq.~\eqref{eq} and considering the normalization of $\psi_{ai}$, we can solve the equations of $c_{ai}$:

 where $V_a = -\alpha_a/|{\bf r} - {\bf r}_a| + \alpha_a {\bf r}\cdot {\bf r}_a/R^3$ is the gravitational potential of each black hole.
-The second line in Eq.~\eqref{dotc1} and Eq.~\eqref{dotc2} represents the level mixing between modes of the same black hole, while the third line in each equation represents the mass transfer between different black holes.
+The second line in Eqs.~\eqref{dotc1} and ~\eqref{dotc2} represents the level mixing between modes of the same black hole, while the third line in each equation represents the mass transfer between different black holes.